sri-go/React-Projects/README.md

 # React-Projects
-sshis is a super repo of multiple projects I have worked on using React.
+This is a super repo of multiple projects I have worked on using React.

 [View Projects](https://sri-go.github.io/React-Projects/)